Our aim is to enable everyone to enjoy the BROADWAY experience.

 Access at the broadway cinema and theatre

-There is a lift available for visitors to the Broadway Gallery and Studio from street level, and a wheelchair lift from the Cafe Bar down to the lower gallery level.
+There is a lift available for visitors to the Broadway Gallery from street level, and a wheelchair lift down to the lower gallery level.

-I need to book a ticket for a wheelchair user.
+I need to book a Cinema ticket for a wheelchair user.
 How can I do this?

-Each of our auditoria has designated spaces for wheelchairs and their carers.
-Two wheelchair spaces are available in 1, 2 and 3, and one space is available in 4.
-The best way to book spaces is to call us on 01462 681300 or visit Broadway in person.
+Our auditoria have designated spaces for wheelchairs and their carers.
+The best way to book spaces is to call us on 01462 681300.

 HOW CAN SOMEONE WITH A Cinema Exhibitors’ Association (CEA) card BOOK IN ADVANCE?

 As part of a general cinema industry initiative, we accept CEA Cards, which entitles the cardholder to one free cinema ticket for their carer.
 We are also pleased to extend this to theatre bookings.

 To book your tickets a valid card will need to be presented in person at Broadway Cinema & Theatre to allow us to validate your card.
 We are currently unable to accept online bookings using a CEA Card as we need to view the card to check its authenticity however we are working with our ticketing solution provider to enable this in the future.
 For further information please visit the CEA website.

 We also accept Herts Carer Cards, which offer a 50% discount on cinema tickets.
 We are currently unable to apply the discount online so please pop into Broadway Cinema to book over the counter or give us a call on 01462 681300.

 One of our party has a guide or hearing dog.
 Is it allowed in the auditorium?